How to Protect Your WordPress Files and Directories Using .htaccess?

 - Control the login page of your site

 As you can see, the wp-admin directory is a very important one and care must be taken to protect it from unauthorized access.
 That’s because accessing the admin panel will allow the hacker to create havoc on your website.
-In order to do so, restrict user access to the WordPress admin folder.
+In order to do so, restrict user access to the WordPress admin folder using the .htaccess file.
 Allow access to specific IP addresses of your choosing.
 To do this, you would need to create a separate .htaccess file with a specific code (the one in the blue box below) and upload it to your wp-admin folder.

 To create a new .htaccess file, simply open a new file in your default text editor and name it .htaccess.
 Not .htaccess.txt or .htaccess.doc or any other additional file extensions.
 Just plain .htaccess.
 Once you have done that, paste the following code in it.